deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 ### Our "Rust-core" architecture and its UI bindings…

-Delta Chat was the first chat messaging app suite to be fully Rust- based and available on all platforms.
-We may be the only one, still?
+Delta Chat was the first chat messaging app suite to be fully Rust- based and available on all platforms, and may still be the only one.
 Rust is a system-level memory-safe language, largely hailed for its safety and efficiency, and ending two decades of most everyone believing